HealthengineAU/booking-webhooks/README.md

 This event is triggered after a booking has had a document attached to it.

+All documents will have an expiry date, after which they will no longer be accessible via the provided url.
+It is expected that any systems receiving this webhook that require future access to the provided document will download the file and store it themselves.

-At this time, the supported document types are:
+Currently supported document types are:

 - `custom-form` A custom form submission
   - `document_name` will hold the name of the form that was submitted